arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us.md

 * You repeat the exercise in a slightly different way and you invent Monads.
 * It's cool, but you are not particularly proud of the syntax.
-So, you are introduce to the Do Notation / Computation Expressions, and you get the best of 2 worlds: the code is pure, yet it has an imperative syntax.
+So, you are introduced to the Do Notation / Computation Expressions, and you get the best of 2 worlds: the code is pure, yet it has an imperative syntax.